19hours/sg-statutes/Acts/Fire Safety Act.md

 59\.—(1) No liability shall lie against the Government or any public officer by reason of the fact that any fire safety works are carried out in accordance with the provisions of this Act or that such works or plans of the building are subject to inspection or approval by the Commissioner or the public officer.

-(2) Nothing in this Act shall make it obligatory for the Commissioner to inspect any building or fire safety works or the site of any proposed building to ascertain whether the provisions of this Act or any regulations made thereunder are complied with or whether any plans, certificates, notices or other documents submitted to him are accurate.
+(2) Nothing in this Act shall make it obligatory for the Commissioner to inspect any building or fire safety works or the site of any proposed building to ascertain whether the provisions of this Act are complied with or whether any plans, certificates, notices or other documents submitted to him are accurate.

+[Act 14 of 2013 wef 01/09/2013]

-(3) No matter or thing done by the Commissioner or by any public officer shall, if it were done bona fide for the purpose of carrying out the provisions of this Act or any regulations made thereunder, subject him or such person personally liable to any action, liability, claim or demand whatsoever.
+(3) No matter or thing done by the Commissioner or by any public officer or member of the Force shall, if it were done with reasonable care and in good faith for the purpose of carrying out the provisions of this Act, subject him or such person personally liable to any action, liability, claim or demand whatsoever.

+[Act 14 of 2013 wef 01/09/2013]

 ### Transfer of employees to Force